nikalsh/vue-northwind-spa/README.md

 the incredible webpack dev server.

-Two servers running locally at different ports will make the browser go crazy and prevent API calls to due to CORS.
+Two servers running locally at different ports will make the browser go crazy and prevent API calls due to CORS.
 Instead of messing with source code in the server app, the best solution is to set up a proxyTable in vue directly.